konstantink83/kmp-codelabs/giphy-app-2-en.md

     }
 }
 ```
-Мы получаем из фабрики `gifsFactory` нашу `ListViewModel<Gif>` и она будет выставлена в поле `viewModel` в layout'е `activity_gif_list`.

-We've got `ListViewModel<Gif>` from `gifsFactory` factory and it will be inserted in `viewModel` field from `activity_gif_list` layout.
+We've got `ListViewModel<Gif>` from the `gifsFactory` factory, and it will be inserted into the `viewModel` field from the `activity_gif_list` layout.

-Also we define `setOnRefreshListener` in code for proper execution `SwipeRefreshLayout` and call `viewModel.onRefresh` that report in lambda when update will be finished and we can turn off the updating animation.
+We also define `setOnRefreshListener` in code for the proper execution of `SwipeRefreshLayout` and call `viewModel.onRefresh` that reports in lambda when an update will be finished and we can turn off the updating animation.

 ### Replace a startup screen
 Let's set up `GifListActivity` as a launch screen.
-To do it let's add `GifListActivity` in `android-app/src/main/AndroidManifest.xml` file and remove others (we don't need it any more).
+To do it let's add `GifListActivity` to the `android-app/src/main/AndroidManifest.xml` file and remove the rest (we don't need it any more).
 ```xml
 <application ...>